 - Non-Profit Housing Communities

 - Housing Units owned & operated by Niagara Regional Housing

 - Rent Supplement Program (Rental Units within the private sector)

 - Housing Allowance Program

-Once your application is submitted, it will be reviewed and added to the waiting list.
-You will be contacted when you have reached the top of the affordable housing wait list.
+Once your application is submitted, it will be reviewed and added to the Centralized Waiting List.
+You will be contacted when you have reached the top of the waiting list.

-Special Priority status (victims of violence fleeing abuse), Health & Safety Priority status or Homeless status may be given higher priority.
+Special Provincial Priority Status (victims of violence fleeing abuse), Urgent status or Homeless status may be given higher priority.
 Supporting documentation is always required.